Type A and Type B Personality (Free 3-Min Test)

 Type D Personality

-Type D personality traits exist outside of the world of Type A or Type B. Even if a person with a Type A personality is faced with a big task, they meticulously plan and organize themselves with the hopes and determination to complete that task.
+Type D personality traits exist outside of Type A or Type B. Even if a person with a Type A personality faces a big task, they meticulously plan and organize themselves with the hopes and determination to complete it.
 People with a Type B personality live a less stressful, and therefore more easygoing, life.
-They face big tasks with a shrug and the assumption that everything will work out in the end.
+They face big tasks with a shrug and the assumption that everything will work out.

-People with Type D, if faced with a big task, are unlikely to think they can accomplish the task in the first place.
+If faced with a big task, people with Type D are unlikely to think they can accomplish the task in the first place.
 The “D” stands for distress.
 People with Type D personalities are more likely to be pessimistic, talk negatively to themselves, and feel hopeless.

 Type D personalities, by these standards, are more prone to mental health issues like depression or anxiety.
 These personality types are the classic overthinkers.
 This is different from the overthinking of Type A personalities because type A are meticulous planners, only thinking of things going the way they planned.
-Type D personalities are planners in the sense that they plan for everything that could go wrong with their plans.
+Type D personalities are planners because they plan for everything that could go wrong with their plans.

 To review, these are the types of characteristics that you would find in someone with a type D personality:

-The best word to describe type D personalities are introverts, not liking much attention.
-They are wallflowers and they don’t mind it.
+The best word to describe type D personalities is introverts, not liking much attention.
+They are wallflowers, and they don’t mind it.

 The “depressive” type personalities don’t entirely mean that you’re always down and out about life, it just means that these personality types tend to react to stress more negatively than the Type A or B personalities.
 They are not as adaptable to change.

-But this also means that these personality types might report higher job satisfaction, not getting bored of their work because it makes them feel more secure.
+But this also means that these personality types might report higher job satisfaction, not getting bored with their work because it makes them feel more secure.

 Type T Personality